-- 3.4 The Reasonable assurance opinion overall on non-financial systems has been concluded from fourteen audits.
-Four audits received Substantial assurance and eight received Reasonable assurance.
-In addition, one grant audit received an Unqualified opinion, and one other audit was classified as Not Assessed, i.e. no audit assurance opinion was given. - 3.5 In arriving at our Reasonable assurance opinion for non-financial systems, we highlight that all opinions issued for individual audits during the year were positively assessed.
-This generally indicates the Council has satisfactory or good systems of internal control for a wide range of areas. - 3.6 Two audits were at draft report stage at the time of writing this Annual Report, with a management response awaited.
-These audits have contributed to the assurance opinion for 2022/23.
+- 3.4 The Reasonable assurance opinion overall on non-financial systems has been concluded from seventeen audits.
+Six audits received Substantial assurance, eight received Reasonable assurance and two received Limited Assurance.
+In addition, one grant audit received an Unqualified opinion.
+Two High and thirty-three Medium priority recommendations were made across these audits. - 3.5 In arriving at our Reasonable assurance opinion for non-financial systems, we highlight that 88% of opinions issued for individual audits during the year were assessed as Substantial or Reasonable assurance.
+This generally indicates the Council has satisfactory or good systems of internal control for a wide range of areas.
+However, it should be noted that there were some risks and impacts associated with control weaknesses in the Environmental Health Case Management Record Keeping audit and the Court Cost Tracking audit, which both received a Limited assurance opinion.
+Two High priority recommendations were made across these audits.